A Comforting Greek Dinner

 It’s a cool and wet Saturday here in the PNW.
 It calls for a nice hearty chicken dish that can keep me warmed but not bog me down.
+Enter Kotopoulo Yiahni.
+Kotopoulo yiahni is a traditional Greek braised chicken dish cooked in a tomato-based sauce

-Enter Kotopoulo Yiahni, a Greek braised dish cooked in tomato and onions.
 Spiced with a touch of cinnamon, it has a nice warmth for this cool day.
 It also makes the house smell amazing.

 Widely made in Greece, his recipe comes from something very similar my mom would make.